GerbenvdHuizen/se_labs/Series2/src/visualisation/README.txt

  * Now from your browser, call localhost/"name of the folder in htdocs" to run the visualisation in your browser of choice.

- * To open local files make sure your Eclipse project is in c:/Users/*UserName*/workspace/..
-   Also since javascript cannot access your Windows username you will need to change "LGGX" to your own Windows username line 150 ("file:///C:/Users/LGGX/workspace/").
-Don't change line 157, since that one accesses the data set!